calliope-project/calliope/doc/user/develop.rst

 Time functions and masks
 ------------------------

 Custom functions that adjust time resolution can be loaded dynamically during model initialization.
-By default, Calliope first checks whether the name of a function or time mask refers to a function from the :mod:`calliope.time_masks` or :mod:`calliope.time_functions` module, and if not, attempts to load the function from an importable module:
+By default, Calliope first checks whether the name of a function or time mask refers to a function from the :mod:`calliope.core.time.masks` or :mod:`calliope.core.time.funcs` module, and if not, attempts to load the function from an importable module:

 .. code-block:: yaml